Rafcin/Visualizer/README.md

 ## Notes

 I forked this from another repo and added some features from a few other random repos I found while exploring.
 I also added a random obstacles function, better docs, performance fixes, fixed UI glitches between environments, and set up some build tools.
 Hope this is useful!
+(Phone Thiha Kyaw seems to be the og author)